-This Earth Day craft is a simple project for young students to make while introducing them to the structure of the Earth’s surface.
-While making these Earth suncatchers, students can work on developing important fine motor skills, counting, color recognition, and pattern skills.
-Once these suncatchers are complete, you will have bright and colorful artwork to display on the windows in your home or classroom!
-I love that each of these Earth suncatchers is unique!
+This Earth Day Craft is a simple project for young students to make while introducing them to the structure of the Earth’s surface.
+While making these Earth suncatchers, students can work on developing important fine motor, counting, color recognition, and pattern skills.
+Once these suncatchers are complete, you will have bright and colorful artwork to celebrate Earth Day and display on the windows in your home or classroom!

 - basket coffee filters